Antisemitic trope: Demonization in other religions or movements

 Beyond Abrahamic religions, the demonization of Jews is also common among new religious movements, one of which is the Black Hebrew Israelites.
 Black Hebrew Israelites (BHI) believe that African Americans are descendants of ancient Israelites.
 However, the BHI are not associated with either Jews or Christians.

 Just as the "Messianic Judaism" founded by Conservative Baptist Association's Evangelical priest Moishe Rosen, the BHI do not meet any criteria for being Jewish.
 The BHI have seen themselves as the only "real Jews".
 They deny contemporary Jews' Jewish ancestry and historical connection to Israel.
 BHI have accused contemporary Jews of being "European converts to Judaism" and running the Atlantic slave trade, implying that they are "White oppressors".
-Several BHI sects have been classified as hate groups by at least three American civil rights groups, the ADL, SPLC and SWC, with the ADL claiming that not all BHI sects were anti-Semitic.
+Several BHI sects have been classified as hate groups by at least three American civil rights groups, the ADL, SPLC and SWC, with the ADL claiming that not all BHI sects were antisemitic.

 Such BHI-espoused antisemitic tropes have been popularized to discredit Jews by associating them with White supremacy.
 BHI sects deemed antisemitic include the Israelite School of Universal Practical Knowledge (ISUPK), House of Israel (HOI), Nation of Yahweh (NOY), Israelites Saints of Christ, True Nation Israelite Congregation and The Israelite Church of God in Jesus Christ (ICGJC).
 The ADL summarized the commonly used BHI slurs: